tychen-SJTU/MECD-Benchmark/README.md

-## Our paper was accepted in NeurIPS 2024 as a Spotlight Paper!-2024.9.26
+## 2024.9.26 Our paper is accepted in NeurIPS 2024 as a Spotlight Paper!
 ## 1. Our MECD Dataset
 Our MECD dataset includes 808 and 299 videos for training set and testing set, respectively.